BeccaN/NYT-Bestsellers/README.md

 ## Installation

-To start working with NYT Hardcover Bestsellers, first clone the repository and open it up in your local code editing software.
+To start working with NYT Hardcover Bestsellers, first clone the repository.

 ## Usage

-Open your terminal and first install the dependencies:
+Open your terminal while inside the repository and install the dependencies:

     $ bundle install